GodXuxilie/Efficient_ACL_via_RCS/README.md

 <br>

-**Robustness-aware coreset selection (RCS)** can siginificantly **speed up** both robust self-supervised pre-training as well as supervised pre-training, while **maintaining** the transferability of the pre-trained models.
+**Robustness-aware coreset selection (RCS)** can significantly **speed up** both robust self-supervised pre-training and supervised pre-training while **maintaining** the transferability of the pre-trained models.

-RCS selects an **informative subset** that can achieve the minimized representational divergence between natural data and their adversarial counterparts, thus expecting the selected coreset to be helpful in improving the adversarial robustness of representations.
+RCS outputs a coreset which is **an informative training subset**.
+The model can achieve the minimized representational divergence between natural data and their adversarial counterparts after training on the coreset selected by RCS.
+In this way, RCS helps maintain the adversarial robustness of representations while accelerating robust pre-training.

 ## Script